falconry/falcon/docs/api/media.rst

 =====

 Falcon allows for easy and customizable internet media type handling.
-By default Falcon only enables handlers for JSON and URL-encoded HTML forms.
+By default Falcon only enables handlers for JSON and HTML (URL-encoded and multipart) forms.
 However, additional handlers can be configured through the :any:`falcon.RequestOptions` and :any:`falcon.ResponseOptions` objects specified on your :any:`falcon.App`.